-The Cuisipro box-style grater may look similar to other models you've seen, but in terms of performance, it's in a league of its own.
+The Cuisipro 4-Sided Box Grater may look similar to other models you've seen, but in terms of performance, it's in a league of its own.
 This tool rules the kitchen — not with gimmicky features, not with a smorgasbord of grating surfaces, but with pure dominance of the sharpness arena.
 In our testing, we find that sharpness is the most important characteristic of a great grater.
 The Cuisipro's tiny razor teeth churned out heaps of thin citrus zests, while the larger holes sliced through the softest mozzarellas, producing thin, uniform shreds.
 The sharp teeth made for smooth grating action, and our testers didn't experience any jerky, knuckle-scraping movements while processing cheese and vegetables with this model.
 The Cuisipro's four sides include the standard grating surfaces; fine, coarse, extra coarse, and a slicer.

-The Utopia Kitchen 6-Sided model packs in a lot of grating surfaces, maximizing versatility and value.
+The Utopia Kitchen 6-Sided Grater model packs in a lot of grating surfaces, maximizing versatility and value.
 It makes short work of medium-hard cheeses like gruyere and white cheddars, but what really impresses us is the slicer surface.
 The slicer side features three ridged slicer blades, producing three slices with one stroke.
 They turned our pickles into rigid, uniform chips, which not all graters could do.
 The rubber handle and base are especially useful when grating large amounts of cheese, keeping the base stable no matter how slippery your cutting board might get during an epic disaster-style cooking project.
 To top things off, this is one of the most affordable models on the market.

 "No matter what kind of grater you have, you also need to have a Microplane in your kitchen," one of our testers exclaimed during zesting testing.
 The Microplane Premium Classic Zester is the Kleenex of zesters, for a good reason.
 The hot-knife-through-cold-butter saying is very much applicable here when grating parmesan.
 It's almost effortless to carve a perfect microplane-shaped chunk out of a block of parm, rendering a fluffy pile of cheese, ready to infuse every nook and cranny of your salad or pasta with flavor.
 For zesting, the Microplane's razor-sharp teeth shaves off just the right amount of peel without carving too deep into the pith (the bitter part of the citrus), like some duller models we tested.

 Known for high-quality kitchenware and cool ideas, OXO's take on this kitchen tool category falls in line with what we've come to expect from the brand.
-The OXO Etched Box model adds useful innovation to this category.
-The zester (which zests very well, only second to the Microplane) is removable, so you can easily grate directly on to your food as you would with a rasp-style product.
+The OXO Etched Box Grater model adds useful innovation to this category.
+The zester (which zests very well, only second to the Microplane) is removable, so you can easily grate directly onto your food as you would with a rasp-style product.
 Also included is a graduated container that fits onto the base to collect and measure shavings.

 Despite the OXO's cool features, it isn't the sharpest grater in the bunch.
 The competition is stiff, and the uninitiated aren't likely to notice.
 Still, compared to the Cuisipro, the OXO isn't as sharp.
 We think the detachable zester and container are quite useful, but some folks may be wary of detachable (lose-able) parts.
 For everyone else, this is an excellent choice for user-friendliness and versatility.

-The Joseph Joseph Twist is a compact little tool that can do a lot for its small size.
+The Joseph Joseph Twist Grater is a compact little tool that can do a lot for its small size.
 On the surface, it's a rasp-style grater with one angled face that includes two grating surfaces; fine and coarse.
 However, the handle can twist 90° and becomes a support leg, making it much easier to grade large amounts of cheese or veggies.
 This model comes close to the stability of the box-style models without taking up as much space in your kitchen cabinet or drawer.

 Compared to box-style graters, this rasp-style one can't shred through loads of cheese as quickly, but the twisting handle does make it more ergonomic than most other rasp models.
 In testing, we discovered that while this model can zest and coarsely shred, it's not the best at either task.
 The Twist's size is fairly limiting, too, for root vegetables and large chunks of cheese.
 However, if you don't want to take up the space of a box model, the Joseph Joseph Twist can do more than most rasps, and you may be able to get away with owning just this one tool instead of multiple.

 Rasp-style models look the best on your dinner table, and they need to look elegant while being convenient for folks who just need more fresh parmesan on their pasta.
-The ALLTOP is a high-value 3-pack that has all your tableside grating needs covered.
+The ALLTOP Grater is a high-value 3-pack that has all your tableside grating needs covered.
 Included is a fine grating surface for zesting or parmesan, a fine shredder, and a coarse shredder.
 Each is solidly constructed and held up well during our test trials.
 Another bonus to their small size is that they'll fit better in crowded drawers, making them great for a small home or RV with limited storage.

-The Cuisinart model we tested is a popular box-style utensil that checks all the boxes, despite a few flaws.
+The Cuisinart Boxed Grater model we tested is a popular box-style utensil that checks all the boxes, despite a few flaws.
 It has coarse and fine shredding surfaces, as well as a fine grating surface and a three-bladed slicer.
 The rubber foot helps with stability and adds some confidence when shredding root vegetables.
 The three-bladed slicer is especially useful, and we think it should be standard on box-style models.

 After a few runs through the dishwasher, we noticed some rust forming where the rubber foot covers the base, which is not what we expected from stainless steel.
 This is the only model where we encountered this problem.
 So, if there are updates that fix this issue, this model would be a solid choice.
 Currently, it's not what we'd recommend to a friend.